-8.1.3 Using a stub file
+8.1.2 Using a stub file

-1. When you run javac with a given processor, add a -stubs=<file path name> argument to indicate where to find the stub file.
-You can supply multiple stub files, delimited with a File.pathSeperator (i.e. ':' for linux and Mac, ';' for Windows).
+1. When you run javac with a given checker/processor, add a -stubs=file\or\path\name argument to indicate where to find the stub file.
+You can supply multiple stub files, delimited by File.pathSeparator (':' for Linux and Mac, ';' for Windows).